 Growing Together: Jewish Family Learning

-You are invited to participate in Growing Together, Jewish Gateways' twice-monthly family learning program, which is an alternative to Hebrew or Religious school.
+Growing Together, Jewish Gateways' twice-monthly family learning program, is an alternative to traditional Hebrew or Religious school.

 Families speak about Growing Together -- hear more about each of their stories below.

 All are welcome: interfaith, intercultural, LGBTQIA+, multiracial, low-income, and adoptive families; people of color; single parents; and grandparents.
 No Jewish knowledge or experience is necessary.
 Feel free to pass the word about the program to friends who might be interested.